bitpay/bitcore/README.md

 7) Minimize the use of dependencies so that all code can be easily audited.

+8) All instance methods modify the state of the object and return the object.
+To access the result of an instance method, you must access the object property(s) that it modifies.

 -------------------------
 Features over bitcore:
 * Stealth addresses